Find and interpret the required information

 Joanne is happy with this but is still unsure and would like some more information about the service, such as their snake-handling experience and whether they can house both her snake and her dog while she is away.

 Peta offers to call Tip Top Pet Boarding to clarify whether they are qualified and to confirm availability for both pets.
-Thankfully the manager of Tip Top Pet Boarding has several pythons at different life stages of his own and is more than happy to mind Joanne’s Centralian Carpet Python as well as her dog.
+Thankfully, the manager of Tip Top Pet Boarding has several pythons at different life stages of his own and is more than happy to mind Joanne’s Centralian Carpet Python and her dog.
 The dates she is after are currently available.
 Joanne asks for the Tip Top Pet Boarding manager to pencil her pets in for those dates and says she will call them when she gets home to confirm the booking.

-Joanne thanks Peta for helping with that information and walks out.
+Joanne thanked Peta for helping with that information and for walking out.

 To recap, to clarify, confirm or source additional service information, you can: